Compact CNC Lathe

 Several of the "locked in" components are visible in this image.

 Working around these components, I designed a frame and motion system.
 For surfaces that I knew required relatively flat surfaces, I opted for an aluminum tooling plate, which is inexpensive and readily available.
-I also employed laser cut mild steel where tolerances where less critical.
+I also employed laser cut mild steel where tolerances were less critical.

 Initial Fabrication